-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 50 Part I.D.5 - Stormwater Management Plan (SWMP) Control Measures 51 TABLE 2: Construction Site Stormwater Run off Control - Part I.D.5.a See NOI Sections Below 52 implement, and enforce a program to reduce pollutants in any stormwater runoff to the MS4 from construction activities that result in a land disturbance of greater than or equal to one acre.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 50 Part I.D.5 - Stormwater Management Plan (SWMP) C ontrol Measures · 51 TABLE 2: Construction Site Stormwater Runoff Contr ol - Part I.D.5.a See NOI Sections Below enforce a program to reduce pollutants in any stormwater runoff to the MS4 from construction activities that result in a land disturbance of greater than or equal to one acre.
 Reduction of stormwater discharges from construction activity disturbing less than one acre must be included in the program if that construction activity is part of a larger common plan of development or sale that would disturb one acre or more.
-Permittees previously covered under permit Control Program requirements (as detailed in the Program and in sections below) with AMAFCA's Stormwater Quality Engineer, Project Manager, Development Review Engineer, Drainage Engineer, Field Engineer, and Executive Engineer to ensure that the Program controls erosion and maintains sediment on site for qualifying AMAFCA construction projects, as required under the Construction General Permit (CGP). of MS4 Permit Oct.
-22, 2015 Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, Development Review Engineer, Drainage Engineer, Field Engineer 1.1 53 mechanism as required in Part I.D.5.a.(ii)(a) .
+Permittees previously covered under permit NMS000101 or NMR040000 must continue existing programs, updating as necessary, to comply with the requirements of this permit.
+(Note: Highway Departments and Flood Control Authorities may only apply the construction site stormwater management program to the permittee's own construction projects).
+Program requirements (as detailed in the Program and in sections below) for qualifying AMAFCA construction projects, as required under the Construction General Permit (CGP). of MS4 Permit Oct.
+22, 2015 1.1 53 required in Part I.D.5.a.(ii)(a) .
 Part I.D.5.a.(ii).(a) - To the extent permitted by law, AMAFCA will comply with the requirements of this section.
 As applicable, AMAFCA will begin inserting MS4 Permit elements into construction contracts to provide AMAFCA with an enforceable contract mechanism.
 AMAFCA will also continue to work with the cooperative MS4 Technical Advisory Group (TAG) and other agencies to discuss and help develop regulatory mechanisms.
-Except for special circumstances, AMAFCA's regular maintenance activities do not disturb more than 5 acres at a time. construction contracts to provide AMAFCA with an improved enforceable contract mechanism. • AMAFCA will continue to work with the MS4 TAG and other agencies to discuss and help develop regulatory mechanisms. effective date of MS4 Permit June 22, 2016 Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, Development Review Engineer, Drainage Engineer, Field Engineer
+Except for special circumstances, AMAFCA's regular maintenance activities do not disturb more than 5 acres at a time. construction contracts to provide AMAFCA with an improved enforceable contract mechanism. • AMAFCA will continue to work with the MS4 TAG and other effective date of MS4 Permit June 22, 2016